 Grab a bowl and fill it with fruit to keep at your desk.
 Or bring in a tub of Greek yogurt and granola for breakfast or snacks.
 Why not bring in the supplies for a week’s worth of turkey wraps and just keep it in the fridge?

 Being busy can make this one harder, but try to slow down for mealtimes.
 This will not only help you appreciate your food more, but it can also help you manage your portions.
 Eating slowly can help give your body time to recognize that full feeling sooner, so you’re less likely to overeat.

 Step away from your desk for lunch, eat dinner at a table, and try not to eat meals while driving.
-Try setting your fork down too between bites to train your brain to slow down.
+Setting your fork down between bites can be helpful to train your brain to slow down.
 You may even want to look into mindful eating as a way to help create a healthy relationship with food.

 Taking even small steps towards a healthy lifestyle can impact your overall wellbeing.
 Remember that there will be times when you don’t meet your goals for the day and that’s okay.
 Knowing that there will be missteps will help you stay motivated to get back on the track towards long-term health.